 Ingredients and substitutes

-- Lemons provide the primary tart and citrus flavor.
-The acidity helps to thicken the curd when combined with eggs.
-You can use lime juice for a different citrus flavor or orange or grapefruit juice for a milder or sweeter curd.
-Bottled lemon juice can be used, but fresh juice is preferred for the best flavor.
+- Lemons – You can use lime juice for a different citrus flavor or orange or grapefruit juice for a milder or sweeter curd.
+Bottled lemon juice can be used, but fresh juice is only thing to use for the best flavor.

 - Cornstarch – Acts as a thickening agent, ensuring the curd reaches the desired consistency.
 You can also use arrowroot powder or tapioca starch in equal amounts.
-All-purpose flour can be used, but it may give a slightly different texture and flavor.
+All-purpose flour though not recommended can be used, but it may give a slightly different texture and flavor.

 - Lemon zest adds intense lemon flavor and aroma.
 The essential oils in the zest enhance the overall taste.
 You can use lime, orange, or grapefruit zest for a different citrus profile.
 Lemon extract can be used, but start with a small amount and adjust to taste.